jericson/jericson.github.io/_posts/2019-05-20-meristocracy.md

 Footnotes:

-[^1]: Well, it was when I started writing this post on May 12 when I
+[^1]: Well, it was when I started writing this post on May 12.
-    started writing.

 [^2]: The story goes on to tell us that Jeroboam was no wiser a king
     than Rehoboam.
 He fought to keep Israel divided and it never